-When available, respirators (instead of facemasks) are preferred; they should be prioritized for situations where respiratory protection is most important and the care of patients with pathogens requiring Airborne Precautions (e.g., tuberculosis, measles, varicella).
-Guidance for the recommended duration of Transmission-Based Precautions is available in PA-HAN-517.
+NIOSH-approved N95 or equivalent or higher-level respirators are preferred; when shortages exist, they should be prioritized for situations where respiratory protection is most important and the care of patients with pathogens requiring Airborne Precautions (e.g., tuberculosis, measles, varicella).
+Information about the recommended duration of Transmission-Based Precautions is available in PA-HAN-554.